DavideRoznowicz/HPC_Assignments/assignment2/README.md

 The blurring of a .pgm image was performed, using different kernels, in both MPI and OpenMP.
 Scalability analysis and various timings for different test cases were carefully examined.

-A much more thorough description is present in the [folder](final) directory, which contains the actual codes and all the details for delivery.
+A much more thorough description is present in [this folder](final), which contains the actual codes and all the details for delivery.